stevecrawshaw/lnrs-db-app/PHASE_3_IMPLEMENTATION.md

     5. Delete from `measure_has_benefits` where measure_id matches
     6. Delete from `measure_has_species` where measure_id matches
     7. Finally delete from `measure`
+  - Model method: `models/measure.py:280-333`
+  - UI: `ui/pages/measures.py:322-364`
+  - Confirmation dialog with comprehensive relationship impact preview
+  - **6-table cascade delete** - tied with Areas for most complex!
-  - Confirmation dialog showing all relationships
+  - Extra warning for measures with 20+ relationships showing all relationships

 ### 5. Validation & Error Handling